kimbring2/DeepSoccer/README.md

 I will upload a detailed post to https://kimbring2.github.io/2019/10/26/jetbot.html.
 Please rereference it if you need more information about uploaded code.

 # Issue list
-~There is still a problem that the robot does not move smoothly at high speed.
-It seems that the physical settings of the chassis and wheel are not set correctly in Gazebo.
-I am checking a parameter of other robot for solving that issue.~ - solved
+1. ~There is a problem that robot does not move smoothly at high speed.
+It seems that the physical settings of the chassis and wheel are not set correctly.
+I am checking a parameter of other robot for solving that issue.~(solved)

 # Python package for Reinforcement Learning
 I use a tensorflow-gpu==1.13.1 for neural network part.
 And opencv-python, cvlib is neeed for soccer ball detection.